kiwitcms/tenants/README.rst

 - Update django-tenants from 3.4.5 to 3.4.7
-- Don't add users to TenantGroup on ``empty`` tenant -Adjust redirects from Tenant admin page to avoid confusion
+- Don't add users to TenantGroup on ``empty`` tenant
+- Adjust redirects from Tenant admin page to avoid confusion
 - Update docs for initial configuration
 - Add more assertions into test